 Ukraine features a unique combination of beautiful landscapes, deep cultural roots, and a storied history, along with a skilled, low cost workforce and rich natural resources.
 This makes Ukraine the ideal emerging market and a big draw for businesses and investors.
-It is the of the largest country in Europe, and it has a population of 43 million people, with the capital in Kyiv.
+It is one of the largest countries in Europe, and it has a population of 43 million people, with the capital in Kyiv.

 Ukraine is a democratic parliamentary-presidential republic according to its constitution.
 Petro Poroshenko is the country’s current president, and the government is divided into the three branches: legislative, executive and judicial.
 There are currently over 300 political parties in the country; however, only 10 of them have representatives in the parliament.

 Business owners should get further acquainted with the political system of the country, and they should be aware that there is a certain degree of uncertainty in Ukrainian politics, partly because the country is in a transitional period.

 Due to intensive efforts on the part of EU-aligned players to ensure that the country advances steadily on the path to Euro-integration, Ukraine is in the process of restructuring and improving its governmental systems.

 The judicial system is comprised of the Constitutional Court of Ukraine, which is tasked with the interpretation of the Ukrainian Constitution, and courts of general jurisdiction, which resolve legal matters in the private, business and criminal fields.
 The general jurisdiction courts are further divided into local courts, courts of cassation and courts of appeal.